tpoisot/ms_connectance_complexity/ms_conn_compl.md

 # Statistical argument

-Assuming an ecological network made of $n$ species, and assuming undirected interactions with no self-edges (*e.g.* no cannibalism), there can be at most
-$M = n(n-1)/2$ interactions in this network, in which case it is a complete graph (the results presented below hold qualitatively for both directed graphs, and graphs in which self-edges are allowed).
+Assuming an ecological network made of $n$ species, and assuming undirected interactions with no self-edges (*e.g.* no species can interact with itself), there can be at most $M = n(n-1)/2$ interactions in this network, in which case it is a complete graph (the results presented below hold qualitatively for both directed graphs, and graphs in which self-edges are allowed).
 We note this maximal number of links $M_n$.
-With this information in hand, it is possible to know the total number of possible networks given a number $l$ of interactions.
+With this information in hand, it is possible to know the total number of possible networks given a number
+$l$ of interactions.
+Ecologists are often more familiar with networks being represented as their adjacency matrix, *i.e.* (with minimal simplifications) a matrix with as many rows and columns as there are species, and a 1 at the intersection of two species that interact.
+In an undirected network, the existence of an edge between species $A$ and $B$ imply *two* interactions (*i.e.* $A \rightarrow B$ and $B \leftarrow A$), and so assuming no self-edges, the total number of ones in the adjacency matrix of a complete, undirected graph, is $n(n-1)$.
+Throughout this paper, we represent networks as graphs, and not as adjacency matrices.
+We consider only the situation of unipartite networks, *i.e.* that can be represented by a square matrix.
+While the shape of the matrix (*i.e.* the ratio of columns numbers over rows number) will have an impact on the results, we conducted preliminary simulations showing that the results hold qualitatively in bipartite networks of varying shapes.

 If we term $S_n$ the set of all possible $M_n$ edges in a $n$-node network, then the number $G_{n,l}$ of possible networks with $l$ links is the number